rackerlabs/support-how-to/content/rackconnect/using-dedicated-load-balancers-with-rackconnect-v30.md

 -   At least one pool member exists.
 A disabled pool member (existing, but not actively used) is used as a placeholder by default.
--   All pool members use the same forwarding port
+-   All pool members use the same forwarding port.

-If you do not see any available pools, when adding pool members from the control panel (in the **Load Balancer pools** section under **RackConnect Details**), RackConnect automation was not able to detect any automation-compatible load balancer pools on your dedicated load balancer.
+When you are adding pool members from the control panel (in the **Load Balancer pools** section under **RackConnect Details**), if you do not see any available pools, RackConnect automation was not able to detect any automation-compatible load balancer pools on your dedicated load balancer.
 If this is the case, contact Rackspace Network Security to request the creation of one or more load balancer pools that are